šŸŽ§ Movies for the Mind šŸŽ§

 Hearing your words out loud for the first time is always wonderful.

 Whether that be in a rehearsal room for stage, or through my headphones on the BBC Sounds app.
 Both glorious, both nerve-wracking, but also bloody marvellous.
-Writing is such a lonely beast, but the exciting part is when the script is handed over for collaborators to do their jobs.
+Writing is such a lonely beast.
+The exciting part comes when the script is handed over for collaborators to do their jobs.

 I was at work when I received the email that informed me that Malory Towers was now live.
-I grabbed my phone and headphones and found an empty classroom so I could listen to it all on my own.
+I grabbed my phone and headphones.
+I found an empty classroom.
+I wanted to listen to it all on my own.
 I didn’t want any distractions spoiling my first listen.

 To say that I was over the moon with the production is an understatement.
 I was incredibly proud and still am satisfied with The Bomb.
-If only I could time-travel and visit Clayton Green library, where nine-year-old me used to sit and read the Malory Towers books.
+I wish I could time-travel.
+I want to visit Clayton Green library.
+Nine-year-old me used to sit there and read the Malory Towers books.
 I would tell her that one day she’ll write her own story for Irene, Jean and Gwendoline.
-It would be played out on the BBC and lots of youngsters would also love that school and those girls like she did.
+It would be played out on the BBC.
+Lots of youngsters would also love that school.
+They would adore those girls like she did.

 Younger me would never believe it.
 Writing was something that only posh people could do.
 Not people who live on Clayton Brook estate.
 It should never have been like that.